emreodabas/kubectl-plugins/README.md

  `Kubectl-plugins` are Bash scripts, it would be work in any POSIX environment that has Bash installed. sed|grep|awk are prerequisite commands for `kubectl bulk`
-`fzf` is required for `kubectl it` and `kubectl ixec`
+`fzf` is required for `kubectl it` and `kubectl ixec` !!WARNING!!
+Kubectl has plugin feature with version 12.
+Don't forget to update your kubectl installation :)

 ``` bash